Maks6831/React-Portfolio/README.md

 ## Contributing
 Muhammad Ali Khan
 ## Tests
-No test have been written thus far, however for later iterations of this projects testing will be used to reduce bugs. if you have any ideas please email me (email below).
+No test have been written thus far, however for later iterations of this projects testing will be used to reduce bugs.
+If you have any ideas please email me (email below).
 ## Questions
 If you have any queries please feel free to contact me : ma.khan6971@gmail.com <br>
 Github: <a href="https://github.com/Maks6831">click here</a>